phamthikimnhung/phamthikimnhung/README.md

 ### THANK YOU FOR COMING.
 WELCOME TO MY PAGE 👋👋👋
 Hi!
-Call me Kim. <br>
- I am keenly interested in working extensively with data and its significance for businesses.
+I am keenly interested in working extensively with data and its significance for businesses. <br>
 In the 21st century, data is akin to oil, and those who recognize its fundamental value and effectively extract and apply it will reap substantial rewards. <br>
 ## 📫 How to reach me:

 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/kim-nhung/) [![GitHub](https://i.stack.imgur.com/tskMh.png) GitHub](https://github.com/phamthikimnhung)